-With respect to Strategy activity over the quarter, as is mostly the case, the bulk of transactions related to the recycling of existing exposures that had drifted into modestly expensive territory and were replaced by new issues perceived to be relatively cheaply priced.
-This tends to occur within the higher-rated credit buckets involving short-dated issues (usually one to three years).
-There is also the natural recycling of maturing issues, given that the Strategy tends to have a meaningful and continuous liquidity ladder spanning from one quarter to the next.
+With respect to Fund activity over the quarter, as is mostly the case, the bulk of transactions related to the recycling of existing exposures that had drifted into modestly expensive territory and were replaced by new issues perceived to be relatively cheaply priced.
+This tends to occur within the higherrated credit buckets involving short-dated issues (usually one to three years).
+There is also the natural recycling of maturing issues, given that the Fund tends to have a meaningful and continuous liquidity ladder spanning from one quarter to the next.

-In the lead-up to the end of 2023, the Strategy had been actively de-risking away from credit product as these markets had become increasingly expensive from a long-term valuation perspective.
+In the lead-up to the end of 2023, the Fund had been actively de-risking away from credit product as these markets had become increasingly expensive from a long-term valuation perspective.
 In addition, with interest rate expectations and term premia also becoming stretched, it was increasingly easy to also reduce pure interest rate risk that had been accumulated in prior times.
-Thus, coming into the start of 2024, the Strategy had moved deliberately and progressively to reduce aggregate interest rate and credit risk based on over-stretched valuations.
+Thus, coming into the start of 2024, the Fund had moved deliberately and progressively to reduce aggregate interest rate and credit risk based on over-stretched valuations.
 This proved beneficial, as interest rates swung very sharply around over the course of the first three months.
-Credit markets continued to have a reasonable run - and thus there was a modest opportunity cost of having disinvested here - but on a risk-adjusted basis, this still remains definitively the most appropriate course of action to have taken.
+Credit markets continued to have a risk-adjusted basis, this still remains definitively the most appropriate course of action to have taken.

-As always, the Strategy found attractive idiosyncratic risks to accumulate during the quarter, although these are becoming increasingly rare to find as expensive valuations broadly sweep up spread markets, with little relief to be found.
-As a broad indication, the Strategy has still managed to find reasonable opportunities within select sovereign EMs; certain classes of bank debt and subordinated issues from within the European insurance sector.
+As always, the Fund found attractive idiosyncratic risks to accumulate during the quarter, although these are becoming increasingly rare to find as expensive valuations broadly sweep up spread markets, with little relief to be found.
+As a broad indication, the Fund has still managed to find reasonable opportunities within select sovereign EMs; certain classes of bank debt and subordinated issues from within the European insurance sector.
 But the true opportunity set that opened up lay within the property sector, especially on the equity side.
 Here, the broad re-pricing of interest rates across the vast bulk of the G10 provided a solid headwind to REITs, which had incorporated imminent and substantial interest rate cutting cycles over 2024.
 While there certainly remains a meaningful risk in the eventuality that DM interest rate cycles aren't initiated during 2024, the pressure that broad swathes of the real estate sectors experienced globally certainly provided good entry points to accumulate further exposure to our favoured names.